 The Finish control of a stage of the rally.
 The Finish control stays on screen in the Rallycheck app and the participants must click on the save button to Finish the stage.

 A “Lap Consistency” control.
 This control is used when running a lap consistency test on a, usually closed off, route.
-A minimum of tree LC controls are needed for a lap consistency test.
+One LC on the road map in combination with a minimum of three LC controls on the control card are needed for a lap consistency test.

-A rally stage must have one START or TC-START control.
-This is the first control.
+A rally stage must have one, and only one, START or TC-START control.
+This is the first control of a stage.

-A rally stage must have one FINISH or TC-FINISH control.
-This is the last control.
+A rally stage must have one, and only one, FINISH or TC-FINISH control.
+This is the last control of a stage.